Christina Aguilera Teases Potential Duet With Britney Spears

 Aguilera made the confession while appearing on Jimmy Kimmel Live! on September 12, where she admitted that it’s still not too late for the two pop divas to hit the studio together.

-“When I was coming up, it was very obvious, you know, me and Britney were definitely… there was the Britney/Christina considered rivalry thing,” Xtina explained to the late night host of the years of feud and rivalry rumors that have surrounded their careers.
+“When I was coming up, it was very obvious, you know, me and Britney were definitely… there was the Britney/Christina considered rivalry thing,” Xtina explained to the late-night host of the years of feuding and rivalry rumors that have surrounded their careers.

 She then revealed that the twosome could actually have done a duet together years ago had social media been around in the early 2000s when the feud allegations were most rampant.